araiari/Dialysis---Study-of-calcium-concentration/README.md

 In light of the previous results, in order to satisfy the hypothesis of independence, a mixed effects model was fitted.
 Then we generalized this approach to take into account the grouping structure induced by the different patients in the different hospitals.

 ### Clustering and CART
 For each observation there are available five measurements of ionized calcium in different instant of dialysis.
 We aimed at clutering the interpolated curves using KNN algorithm, and thereafter learning the features to explain the labels through a CART.

+### Markoc Chain
+To understand how the free calcium concentration varies during the dialysis session, we built a Markov chain model.
+Three states were chosen from the standard ranges of calcium concentration of dialyzed patients.